Defense & Foreign Policy

 The Afghanistan war is now the longest running war in United States history.
-It is also an unwinnable war that is costing more than $100 billion dollars per year at a time when we are borrowing 40 cents of every dollar we spend.
+It is also an unwinnable war that has taken over 2,200 service members’ lives and cost taxpayers over $700 billion.
 In the wake of the September 11th attacks, the United States went into Afghanistan to eliminate a glaring threat to our national security: the safe haven and protection provided for Osama Bin Laden and al Qaeda by the ruling Taliban.
 Intelligence officials now estimate that there are fewer than 100 al Qaeda members left in Afghanistan.
-Speier believes the killing of Bin Laden in Pakistan by our talented and brave Navy SEAL troops was a moment of great success for our military and for the country.
+Congresswoman Speier believes the killing of Bin Laden in Pakistan by our talented and brave Navy SEAL troops was a moment of great success for our military and for the country.

 However, our military, perhaps now more than ever, still lacks a clear mission in Afghanistan.
 Speier believes that now is the time to bring our troops home and focus on more targeted, strategic operations to root out enemies who threaten to carry out terrorist attacks.
 To that end, she is a co-sponsor of H.R.
-651, which would prohibit the permanent basing or military presence of U.S. Armed Forces in Afghanistan and provide for complete redeployment of U.S. Armed Forces, civilian employees and contractors from Afghanistan.
-She has co-sponsored H.R.
-780, which would limit further funding only to the efforts necessary to bring our troops safely home.
-She has also cosponsored H.R.
-1735, which would require the President to submit a plan to Congress for the safe, orderly, and expeditious redeployment of United States Armed Forces from Afghanistan.
-Finally, Congresswoman Speier has consistently voted in favor of amendments on the House floor that would require President Obama to submit a plan to Congress outlining the timetable for withdrawing U.S. troops from Afghanistan.
+200, which would limit further funding only to the efforts necessary to bring our troops safely home.
+Congresswoman Speier has consistently voted in favor of amendments on the House floor that would require President Obama to submit a plan to Congress outlining the timetable for withdrawing U.S. troops from Afghanistan.
 These amendments would have required the President to begin the withdrawal of U.S. troops from Afghanistan by July of 2011, as the President had originally proposed.

+Foreign aid makes up less than 1% of our budget, but it is one of our most effective policy tools.
 The United States is continuing to restore its image after years of bad decisions that have damaged our standing throughout the world and placed our national and economic security at grave risk.
-Speier believes the need to modernize our foreign assistance programs to better address the global challenges of the 21st century, including terrorism, poverty, pandemic disease, climate change, energy security, failing states, food insecurity, slowed economic growth, and population and migration issues, has never been clearer than now.
-Foreign aid makes up less than 1% of our budget, but is one of our most effective policy tools.
+Congresswoman Speier believes in modernizing our foreign assistance programs to better address the global challenges of the 21st century, including terrorism, poverty, pandemic disease, climate change, energy security, failing states, food insecurity, slowed economic growth, and population and migration issues.